Title: Credit rating downgrade risk on equity returns

 Authors: Periklis Brakatsoulas - Charles University, Faculty of Social Sciences (Czech Republic) [presenting]

-Abstract: A four-factor model is developed which intends to capture size, value, and credit rating transition patterns in excess returns for a panel of predominantly mid- and large-cap entities.
-Using credit transition matrices and rating histories from 48 US issuers, we provide evidence to support a statistically significant negative downgrade risk premium in excess returns, suggesting that stocks at higher risk of failure tend to deliver lower returns.
-The performance of the model remains robust across several estimation methods.
-Panel Granger causality test results indicate that there indeed is a Granger-causal relationship from credit rating transition probabilities to excess returns.
-Our paper thus provides a new methodology to generate firm-level downgrade probabilities and the basis for further empirical validation and development of Fama-French-type models under financial distress.
+Abstract: An asset pricing model is developed to capture credit rating downgrade risk and a new methodology is suggested to generate firm-level downgrade probabilities.
+Using credit transition matrices and rating histories from US issuers, we provide empirical evidence for a statistically significant positive downgrade risk premium.
+Stocks at a higher risk of failure tend to deliver higher returns.
+The performance of the model remains robust across several panel data estimation methods.
+Panel Granger causality test results further indicate a Granger-causal relationship from credit rating transition probabilities to excess returns.
+The basis for further development and empirical validation of Fama-French-type models under financial distress is provided.